 Permaculture: A Designers’ Manual by Bill Mollison”

-Earth User's Guide to Permaculture (2nd Edition) by Rosemary Morrow > supplied with course
+Earth Restorer's Guide to Permaculture (2022 edition) by Rosemary Morrow > supplied with course!

 Retrosuburbia by David Holmgren